dereuromark/cakephp-dto/README.md

 The goal of this package is to structure "unstructured data", replacing simple (associative) arrays with a more speaking solution.

 - By making all fields typeable, we can be sure that their values are never something we didn't expect.
-Especially with PHP 7.1 and more strict typehinting moving forward this is rather important to detect and fail early.
+Especially with PHP 7.2+ now and more strict typehinting moving forward this is rather important to detect and fail early.
 - We can have full IDE autocomplete and typehinting.
 - We can use tools like PHPStan to statically analyze the code (more strictly).
 - We can simplify the logic where required fields will now just throw a meaningful exception.